 We visited the island of Formentera on our final day (Formentera is the baby of the Balearic Islands).
 We debated a little bit about going, but I knew I would regret not going once home.
 We have been to Mallorca before, so we just need to visit Menorca now (maybe next year!).

 Before we got off the ferry, there were men asking everyone if they wanted to hire a bicycle; they kept saying the beach is too far away to reach by foot.
 We knew this was a scam to get your money, so we politely declined the bikes.
 Once off the boat, we noticed a long queue of people waiting to pick up their bicycles!
-We walked to the beach, it only took twenty minutes to get there along a footpath.
+We walked to the beach; it only took twenty minutes to get there along a footpath.

 As it was a last minute decision to visit Formentera, we didn’t plan what to do, so we just walked around the beach, took some pictures and did some sunbathing.
 We were hoping to have lunch at the beach restaurant, but it was so expensive- €20 for a simple Ceasar salad, no thanks!
-So, we headed back into the town to find somewhere cheaper (€14 for 2 meals!).
+So, we headed back to the town to find somewhere cheaper (€14 for two meals!).

 Firstly, I’d like to say sorry that this post is so long, but I wanted to record my experiences so I can look back on this post.
-I have enjoyed writing about my Ibiza experience very much, I wish I could go abroad more than once a year.
+I have enjoyed writing about my Ibiza experience very much; I wish I could go abroad more than once a year.

 To be honest, I booked this holiday because it was such a bargain price, otherwise, I don’t think Ibiza would have been on my radar.
-I know Ibiza has been branded as ‘the party island’, but I can confirm this is not true!
+I know Ibiza has been branded ‘the party island’, but I can confirm this is not true!
 The island has a lot to offer and kept us busy during our two-week stay.
 I would return to Ibiza, but not anytime soon because I feel like we had time to do everything we wanted to do.